hamzaatiq123/hamzaatiq123/README.md

 - 👋 Hi, I’m @hamzaatiq123
 - 👀 I’m interested in machine learning and devolopment
-- 🌱 I’m currently learning devolopment
+- 🌱 I’m currently a reacct devoloper
 - 💞️ I’m looking to collaborate on github
 - 📫 You can find me on my email hamzaatiq986@gmail.com